bonStats/bonStats.github.io/_pages/about.md

   - /about.html
 ---

 I'm a research statistician currently studying at the University of Western Australia.
 My thesis is entitled "Bayesian regularisation from stochastic constraints".
-I like to research applied, computational, and theoretical problems in statistics.
+In April 2019 I will begin my PhD at the Queensland University of Technology.

 My main areas of interest are:
 - Bayesian methods and computation